haiwen/seafile-user-manual/en/file_folder_managing/full-text_file_search.md

 # Full-text File Search

-If you're using a Pro Edition Server, you can search file and folder names, as well as the content of certains files, in the Seafile web app.
-Currently Seafile can search the contents of the following file types:
+If you're using a Pro Edition Server, you can search file and folder names, as well as the content of certain files, in the Seafile web app.
+Currently Seafile can search the contents of the following types of files:

 * Microsoft Office Doc: .doc, .docx (Pro Edition Server only)
 * Microsoft Office PowerPoint: .ppt, .pptx (Pro Edition Server only)